 The program is designed to take away the shame that comes with addiction and embrace the fact that it has brought you to where you are now.
 By embracing the past; it helps the user come to terms with themselves, and with guidance from others, to heal.

 Members of these alcohol support groups are encouraged to share their stories, regardless of whether they are failures or triumphs.
 This help to give other members perspective on where to improve in their own recovery, as well as inspiring them with the stories of triumph.
 The tales of others may even help to provide former users with effective coping strategies for the times they may feel like a relapse is about to occur.
-In fact, 12 step programs allow individuals to recognise that setbacks are a common part of recovery, and tend to happen to the best of people.
-The stories told by other congregation members help former users to get back on the path to sobriety after slipping up, so that they still believe they can achieve success.
+In fact, 12 step programs allow individuals to recognize that setbacks are a common part of recovery, and tend to happen to the best of people.
+The stories told by other congregation members help former users to get back on the path to sobriety after slipping up, so that they still believe they can achieve success and help to prevent alcohol relapse.

 Non 12 Step Support Groups

 Unlike 12 step alcohol support groups, these groups focus on controlling what you can.
 There is no focus on a higher power or other stories.
 Instead, you simply focus on self management and how you can aid your own recovery.
 Non-12-step program congregations include SMART (self management and recovery training) and SOS (Secular organization for sobriety).
 These supportive systems help to ensure former users maintain the right attitude to get the correct behavioral changes out of themselves.
-They heavily focus on attitude.
+They heavily focus on attitude and know for sure how to help someone with alcoholism.

 Due to these sessions often being one on one, or in smaller groups, some former users will be more at ease in a non-12-step congregation.